isomerpages/ogp-isomer/_about-isomer/What is Isomer/Overview.md

 Our pre-designed **Isomer template** is hosted on our **infrastructure**, which can be edited through the **IsomerCMS**.

-The Isomer team centrally manages the Isomer template and infrastructure, while **officers only need to access IsomerCMS to make edits to their website.**
+The Isomer team centrally manages the Isomer template and infrastructure, while **officers only need to access IsomerCMS to make edits to your website.**

 Isomer is built and managed by [Open Government Products](https://open.gov.sg/)